 The Shared African Ancestry of All Humans

-• The Evidence – Studies show that the first anatomically modern humans emerged in Africa, and migrations from there spread our species across the globe.
+Studies show that the first anatomically modern humans emerged in Africa, and migrations from there spread our species across the globe.
+When populations left Africa, they carried only a subset of the genetic diversity found within Africa itself.

-• Neanderthal DNA – Individuals of European or Asian descent often have around 1-4% of their DNA from Neanderthals, who lived outside Africa.
-Those of primarily African descent have significantly less Neanderthal DNA, highlighting that interbreeding happened after the out-of-Africa migrations.
+Those of primarily African descent have significantly less neanderthal DNA, highlighting that interbreeding happened after the out-of-Africa migrations.

 Nuances and Ongoing Research